 - State-specific loan forgiveness programs

-- Military loan repayment programs
+- Medical loan repayment programs for the military

 Federal loan forgiveness programs

 For borrowers with federal student loans, there are two main forgiveness programs.

 1. Income-driven repayment plan forgiveness

 If you have federal student loans, you may be eligible for an income-driven repayment plan (IDR).
 Depending on your income, family size, and student loan balance, signing up for an IDR plan can help reduce your monthly payments.
 Your loan servicer will extend your repayment term to 20 to 25 years and cap your payments at a percentage of your discretionary income.